Viagra Headache: Why It Happens and How to Get Relief

 Take Viagra With a Light Meal

-Viagra Tablet generally works best on an empty stomach, but taking it with a small meal can help prevent headaches without affecting its effectiveness.
-Know how to take Viagra to get the best results.
+Viagra Tablet generally works best on an empty stomach, but taking it with a light meal can help prevent headaches without affecting its effectiveness.

 Stay Hydrated